 Use Covid stimulus funds to fund tuition assistance & scholarships and loan repayment program options for behavioral health and recovery professionals including "certified" providers.
-Consider long-term funding through licensing fees that may increase should expanded licensure recognition.
+Consider longterm funding through licensing fees that may increase should expanded licensure recognition.
 There should be an associated commitment to serve and prioritize funding based on regional needs and equity issues.
 Enhance recent Telehealth legislation to be inclusive of all providers recognized by the State for the purposes of certification or reimbursement.
 Support public-private partnership to develop awareness campaign of behavioral health workforce options starting with middle school students through State RFP process.
 Undertake study regarding the barrier of criminal record barriers to employment in behavioral health including certified peer recovery positions and other behavioral health professionals.

-Crisis/Suicide
+Crisis/Suicide Prevention

-Adopt Crisis Now model for Indiana's 988 system, i.e., "Someone to call; Someone to Respond; Somewhere to go.
-Impose a surcharge on cell carrier service
+Implement the Crisis Now model within Indiana's 988 system, emphasizing the principles of "Someone to call; Someone to Respond; Somewhere to go."
+Introduce a surcharge on cell carrier services to support this initiative.